-The grass is grass, right?
-Actually, in golf, no it isn’t.
+Grass is grass, isn’t it?
+Actually, in golf, no, it isn’t.
 The type of grass on your course will affect your game.
-In this article, we are going to look at the different kinds of golf greens and the varieties of grasses.
+In this article, we will look at the different types of golf greens and the varieties of grasses.

-The more we understand about the characteristics of the grass on the courses we play the more edge we will have.
+The more we understand the characteristics of the grass on the courses we play, the more edge we will have.
 Why does it matter?
 The speed and the roll of the ball can change a lot with different types of grass.

 Landscaping and course design